emzakit/xcom_anarchyfm/README.md

 ### 📦 Music Addons

-Subscribe to a Workshop music pack and it **just turns up** in your library.
-Flick packs on and off, sort by genre, nothing copied to your drive.
+Subscribe to a Workshop music pack and it **just shows up** in your library.
+Flip packs on and off, sort by genre, and nothing gets copied onto your drive.

-No mod launcher wrangling.
-The app finds them itself, like a Skyranger that actually shows up on time.
+No mod launcher wrangling required.
+The app goes and finds them itself — a Skyranger that's actually on schedule for once.

 **[Music Addons →](https://github.com/emzakit/xcom_anarchyfm/wiki/Features#music-addons)**
 · **[Make your own →](https://github.com/emzakit/xcom_anarchyfm/wiki/Making-a-music-pack)**